Houston Information Systems Management Schools

 University of Houston-Clear Lake

-The University of Houston-Clear Lake administers certificate and bachelor's degree programs in management information systems through its business school, which prepares students for a range of occupations, such as systems analyst, web developer, business analyst and information systems manager.
+The University of Houston-Clear Lake administers certificate programs in management information systems through its business school, which prepares students for a range of occupations, such as systems analyst, web developer, business analyst and information systems manager.

 This certificate program focuses more generally on the broad field of management information systems.
 The coursework places less emphasis on hardware and technical networking and programming skills than on the strategic aspects of information systems management, such as risk, scope, time, cost and quality.